wp-plugins/better-forms/readme.txt

 Lightweight plugin that just simply makes the forms on your WordPress site look better, more professional and reliable across browsers

 == Description ==

+**NOTE**: this plugin does **not** add any contact form functionality, it only affects the looks of form elements already created on your site, for instance by a specialized contact forms plugin like [Gravity Forms](http://synved.com/suggests/gravity-forms/).

 [WordPress Better Forms](http://synved.com/wordpress-better-forms/ "Make form elements look awesome!") is a lightweight free WordPress plugin that improves the visual impact and aesthetics of form elements on your site.